fboes/js-toolshed/docs/api.md

 <a name="Number+toFixedString"></a>

 ### number.toFixedString(digits) ⇒ <code>[String](#String)</code>
-Convert a number to a string representation with a fixed width, e.g. by padding it with `0`
+Convert a number to a string representation with a fixed width, e.g. by padding it with `0`.
+See also `.toFixed()` for padding the deicmals of a given number.

 **Kind**: instance method of <code>[Number](#Number)</code>
 **Returns**: <code>[String](#String)</code> - [description]